Legacy Planning Guide for IRA Holders and Their Beneficiaries

 Beneficiary Designation Form

 When you open an IRA, you are asked to name your beneficiaries using a beneficiary designation form.
 The term “beneficiary” is used because your IRA is technically a trust, and that is the term used for people who benefit (inherit) from a trust.
 You can name one or more individuals or another entity, such as a charity, as your beneficiary.

-This document is very important because it determines who receives your hard-earned savings after your death.
-You should periodically check and make sure the beneficiary designation form is up to date.
+This document determines who receives your hard-earned savings after your death.
+You should periodically check to ensure the beneficiary designation form is up to date.
 Too often, this important document is overlooked, forgotten, and not kept current.

 Your IRA custodian will need accurate, current information for each beneficiary, including their:

 - Contact information (Email address, telephone number, full address)

 - Date of birth

 - Tax identification or Social Security number